rimas-kudelis/website-watcher/README.md

 # Website Watcher

-A simple script that uses Github Actions and [ntfy.sh](https://ntfy.sh/) to periodically poll websites and notify you of changes in the HTML.
+A simple script that uses Github Actions and [ntfy.sh](https://ntfy.sh/) to periodically poll websites and notify you when they change -- for free.
+You can be notified when the site adds/removes a string or changes content.

+Note: it does not support dynamically generated sites, as it only compares the HTML it receives.

 ## Get started
 1. Fork this repository.